jibreil/kingk22/content/post/tada.md

 To get your layout onto your keyboard, plug it in and press the reset switch, it should show up as a removable device and you'll find a `.bin` file already on it with the default layout, the board only has enough storage for one layout so backup this file somewhere on your computer and replace it with the `.bin` file created in step 3.

-When the new layout file is on the board, press escape to get the board out of the bootloader mode and it ***should*** be working on the new layout.<Paste>
+When the new layout file is on the board, press escape to get the board out of the bootloader mode and it ***should*** be working on the new layout.